Samriddhi-dubey06/Impedance_admittance_control_on_heal_franka/README.md

 Impedance–Admittance Control on Heal Franka

 This repository contains the implementation of impedance and admittance control strategies on the Heal dual-arm robotic platform equipped with Franka Emika Panda manipulators.
 The work focuses on achieving compliant and adaptive interaction behaviors for physical human–robot and robot–environment interactions.
-This project is part of the research submitted to the International Conference on Technological Advancements (ICTA) and also forms the basis of a paper submitted to ICRA.
+This project is part of the research submitted to the  (ICRA) .

 Overview